tomduck/pandoc-eqnos/README.md

     `\usepackage{cleveref}`), otherwise they are faked.
 Set the meta variable `xnos-cleveref-fake` to `Off` to disable cleveref faking.
+  * The clever reference names are set using `\crefformat` and `\Crefformat`.
+For this reason the cleveref package's `capitalise` parameter has no effect.
+Use the `eqnos-capitalise` meta variable instead.
   * AMS-style referencing is achieved using the amsmath `\eqref` macro.